Find out how veterinarians diagnose and treat this complex condition.

 Horses with kissing spines can demonstrate a variety of clinical signs.
 These can be subtle, such as poor performance or decreased range of motion when asked to flex or extend the back, all the way up to more noticeable behaviours, such as a painful reaction to back palpation, reluctance to be saddled or ridden, cross-cantering, and bucking under saddle.

-Other diagnostic modalities your veterinarian might use include nuclear scintigraphy (bone scan), ultrasonography, and the injection of local anaesthetic around the suspected painful spinous processes.
+Other diagnostic modalities your veterinarian might use include nuclear scintigraphy (bone scan), ultrasonography, and the injection of a local anesthetic around the suspected painful spinous processes.
 Unfortunately, each of these modalities has its limitations.
-For example, injecting a local anaesthetic into the area does not produce reliable diagnostic results, meaning veterinarians cannot predict which horses will respond to treatment.
-Therefore, the most reliable way to diagnose kissing spines continues to be looking at changes on back X rays in conjunction with clinical signs of back pain.
+For example, injecting a local anesthetic into the area does not produce reliable diagnostic results, meaning veterinarians cannot predict which horses will respond to treatment.
+Therefore, the most reliable way to diagnose kissing spines continues to be looking at changes on back X-rays in conjunction with clinical signs of back pain.

 Once a veterinarian diagnoses a horse with kissing spines, he or she can proceed with several treatment options.
 In mild cases, horses might respond to conservative treatments such as muscle relaxants, chiropractic and acupuncture therapy, shockwave, or local corticosteroid injections.
 If a horse does not improve with conservative therapy or it’s a more advanced case, the veterinarian might recommend surgery.
 The surgical treatment might involve either cutting the ligament that runs between each spinous process at the affected sites to allow more space between them or removing part of the spinous process to create more space.
 The procedure the surgeon elects to perform mostly depends on the severity of the kissing spines.
 Surgery has been shown to produce more favourable long-term results than medical therapies in horses with this condition.